Leptospirosis update 2026

 Lepto watch

-We ask owners to be aware of the clinical signs of leptospirosis.
-Presentation of leptospirosis in dogs is varied, however some signs of illness to look out for include lethargy, vomiting and diarrhoea initially, followed by excessive thirst and urination, yellowing of the whites of the eyes or skin (termed “jaundice”), and muscle aches.
+We ask guardians to be aware of the clinical signs of leptospirosis.
+Presentation can vary, however early signs may include lethargy, vomiting and diarrhoea.
+This may progress to excessive thirst and urination, jaundice (yellowing of the eyes or skin), and muscle pain.

-At All Natural Vet Care, our goal is to tailor our preventative medicine approach to the individual needs of the patient.
-We will discuss the risks versus the benefits of vaccination with you in your appointment, to determine what is best for your family member.
+At All Natural Vet Care, our goal is to tailor preventative medicine to the individual patient.
+We will discuss the risks and benefits of vaccination with you during your consultation to determine the most appropriate approach for your dog.